A new method to study the number of colors in the final-state interactions of hadrons

 Having analytically calculated the partial wave amplitudes of $IJ=00,11,02$ within one-loop SU(3) $\chi$PT, we can match our dispersive results to these and so fix their $N_C$ dependence.
 We note several points about this matching: First, though the matching is done in the low-energy region, this $N_C$ dependence is transferred to high-energy region.
-As the FSI of hadrons at higher energy region corresponds to the \lq hadron loop' corrections, they could be translated into the higher order corrections (quark loops) in large $N_C$ QCD, and suppressed by an extra factor of $N_C^{-1}$.
-Second, all the $\chi$PT amplitudes are calculated up to $\mathcal{O}(p^4)$, $\mathcal{O}(p^6)$ or higher orders are ignored.
-This contains the $N_C$ dependence of $N_C^{-1}$ and $N_C^{-2}$.
-Consequently we only perform the matching up to $N_C^{-2}$.
-Third, in the $\chi$PT amplitudes the r.h.c is given entirely from one-loop integrals (the $B$ functions) in the $\mathcal{O}(p^4)$ amplitudes.
-This is why we do not consider a matching with only LO $\chi$PT amplitudes.
-The imaginary part of the $\chi$PT amplitudes is $N_C^{-2}$, while the real part of the amplitudes is of $N_C^{-1}$.
-From this one sees that the phase of the amplitudes that enter the Omn\`es functions should be $N_C^{-1}$.
-Indeed, any higher order $N_C$-dependence of the phases such as $N_C^{-2}$ can be ignored, which will contribute finally at $\mathcal{O}(N_C^{-3})$ to the amplitudes $T^I_J(s)$ in Eq~(\ref{eq:TP}).
-Fourth, we choose the matching points to be the Adler zero for the S-waves and $2M_\pi^2$ for the P- and D-waves.
-This avoids $s=0$ where the l.h.c starts and the threshold where the r.h.c starts.
+As the FSI of hadrons in the higher energy region correspond to \lq hadron loop' corrections, which could be translated into higher order corrections (quark loops) in large $N_C$ QCD, and are thus suppressed by an extra factor of $N_C^{-1}$.
+Of course, this $N_C$ dependence is energy-dependent, see the discussion below.
+Second, we only calculate the $\chi$PT amplitudes up to $\mathcal{O}(p^4)$.
+Here, the imaginary part of the $\chi$PT amplitudes is given entirely from one-loop integrals and thus both l.h.c and r.h.c are $N_C^{-2}$, while the real part is $N_C^{-1}$.
+For $\mathcal{O}(p^6)$, it is still $N_C^{-1}$ for the real part of the amplitudes as given by the contact terms, and again it is $N_C^{-2}$ for the imaginary part.
+The latter one is either from the 2-loop corrections or from the 1-loop corrections with one insertion of a contact term of $\mathcal{O}(p^4)$.
+This $N_C$ dependence continues when one goes to higher orders.
+One thus finds that $\rm{ImT}/\rm{ReT}\sim 1/N_C$ and we define: \be \varphi(s,N_C) \;=\; \arctan \left[\frac{3}{N_C}\tan \varphi(s) \right] \;, \ee where $\varphi(s)$ is the phase.
+One notices that $\varphi(M_R^2,N_C)=90^\circ$, where the phase is $90^\circ$ at $M_R$ with $N_C=3$.
+This implies for the the low-energy region: \bea \Omega^I_J(s,N_C)=\bar{\Omega}^I_J(s)+\mathcal{O}(N_C^{-1})\;. \eea $\bar{\Omega}^I_J(s)$ is close to 1, where the phase is obtained by $N_C\to\infty$ and behaves as a step function.
+Third, we only match up to $\mathcal{O}(N_C^{-1})$.
+In this case, Eq.(\ref{eq:Omnes;expand}) shows that one only needs to inject the $N_C$ dependence as \be P^I_J(s,N_C)\;=\;\frac{3}{N_C}P^I_J(s)\;. \ee This is compatible with the fact that the real part of the $\chi$PT amplitudes is $\mathcal{O}(N_C^{-1})$ while the imaginary part of the $\chi$PT amplitudes is $\mathcal{O}(N_C^{-2})$, up to any order.
+For simplicity we ignore all the complicated higher order $N_C$ dependence.